Class of 2018

 What do you dream of doing after graduation?

-I hope to continue my studies in a PhD program in Comparative Literature.
+I hope to continue my studies in a PhD program in the History of Science and Technology.